KL13NT/courseware-as-code/README.md

 - Markdown + LaTeX support for math blocks `$$`!
 - Tutorials and examples to get started!
 - Features are config-enabled
 - Each source has its own styling.
-The static HTML uses `styling/index.sass` and Tailwind, printing lecture notes to PDF uses `styling/print.css`, and printing slides uses `styling/slide.css`
+The static HTML uses `styling/index.sass` printing lecture notes to PDF uses `styling/print.css`, and printing slides uses `styling/slide.css`
 - Upcoming: Contentful course content management